Morphisms of Berkovich curves and the different function: Introduction

 There is a standard graph-theoretic language describing skeletons of nice compact curves and tame morphisms between them.
 In Section~\ref{combsec} we extend it by adding in a datum related to the different function.
 Then we prove a combinatorial Riemann-Hurwitz formula for maps of such graphs.

 In Section \ref{mainsec} we study what $\delta_f$ can tell about $f$.
 In particular, Theorem \ref{genusth} expresses the genus of $Y$ in terms of the genus of $X$, the ramification divisor, and indices $R_b$ at the boundary points of $Y$.
 By Theorem~\ref{prop:local_RH}, the local Riemann-Hurwitz formula can fail only at a boundary type 2 point $b$, and $R_b$ measures its failure.
 Again, the essentially new feature here are the indices $R_b$, that cannot be defined without the different function (e.g., in terms of geometry over $\tilk$).
-In addition, we describe the global structure of $\delta_f$ and is relation to the skeletons.
+In addition, we describe the global structure of $\delta_f$ and its relation to the skeletons.
 As we saw, $S_v=0$ for almost any branch $v\in\Br(y)$, i.e. the different $\delta_f$ increases with slope $n_v-1$ in the direction of $v$.
 So, we say that $\delta_f$ is trivialized by a skeleton $\Gamma_Y$ if for any branch $v$ not pointing towards $\Gamma_Y$, we have that $S_v=0$.
-If $S_v=0$ only for any type 2 point $y\in\Gamma_Y$ and a branch $v$ at $y$ pointing outside of $\Gamma_Y$, then we say that $\Gamma_Y$ locally trivializes $\delta_f$.
+If one only has that $S_v=0$ for all points $y\in\Gamma_Y$ of type 2 and all branches $v$ at $y$ pointing outside of $\Gamma_Y$, then we say that $\Gamma_Y$ locally trivializes $\delta_f$.
 By Theorem~\ref{deltatrivth}, any simultaneous skeleton $(\Gamma_Y,\Gamma_X)$ trivializes $\delta_f$, and, conversely, Theorem~\ref{localcharth} states that if $\Gamma$ is the preimage of a skeleton $\Gamma_X$ and $\delta_f$ is locally trivialized by $\Gamma$ then $\Gamma$ is a skeleton (in particular, $\delta_f$ is trivialized by it).
 As a corollary, one obtains a constructive description of the skeletons of $Y$ in terms of $f$ and the skeletons of $X$, see Remark~\ref{skeletonrem}.